Proverbs 26:1

 As snow in summer, and as rain in harvest, so honour is not seemly for a fool.

-Like snow in summer and like rain and harvest, so is honor unbecoming for a fool.
+Like snow in summer and like rain in harvest, So glory is not fitting for a fool.

-As snow in summer, and as rain in harvest, so honor is not fitting for a fool.
+Like snow in summer and like rain in harvest, So honor is not fitting for a [shortsighted] fool.

 American Standard Version